Born in Dublin, Ireland on 30 June.

 Exhibition of prints at the Bibliothèque Nationale de France, Paris

 Sean Scully.
-A Retrospective exhibition and tour at Miro Foundation, Barcelona; Musée d’Art Moderne, Sainte-Etienne, and Museo d’Arte Contemporanea Roma (MACRO), Rome.
+A Retrospective opens at Miro Foundation, Barcelona; Travels to Musée d’Art Moderne, Sainte-Etienne and Museo d’Arte Contemporanea Roma (MACRO), Rome.

-Awarded Honorary Degree, Doctor Honoris Causa, Universitas Miguel Hernandez, Valencia.
+Awarded Honorary Degree of Doctor Honoris Causa by Universitas Miguel Hernandez, Valencia.

-Elson Lecture at the National Gallery of Art, Washington, D.C
+Gives Elson Lecture at the National Gallery of Art, Washington, D.C.

-Retrospective exhibition and tour Konstantinopel oder die versteckte Sinnlichkeit.
+Retrospective exhibition Konstantinopel oder die versteckte Sinnlichkeit.
 Die Bilderwelt von Sean Scully (Constantinople or the Sensual Concealed.
-The Imagery of Sean Scully) at MKM Museum Küppersmühle für Moderne Kunst, Duisburg and Ulster Museum, Belfast
+The Imagery of Sean Scully) opens at MKM Museum Küppersmühle für Moderne Kunst, Duisburg; Travels to Ulster Museum, Belfast.

 Son Oisín is born.

-Tour of important early works, Works from the 1980s at VISUAL – Centre for Contemporary Art, Carlow; Leeds Art Gallery, Leeds and Wilhelm-Hack Museum, Ludwigshafen am Rhein
+Exhibition of important early works, Works from the 1980s opens at VISUAL – Centre for Contemporary Art, Carlow; Travels to Leeds Art Gallery, Leeds and Wilhelm-Hack Museum, Ludwigshafen am Rhein, Germany.

 Chazen Museum of Art, Madison, WI opens their new expansion with solo exhibition of Sean’s 8 part Liliane paintings and related works.

-Opens nine solo Museum exhibitions from Philadelphia, PA to Rome, Italy, including the Retrospective, Grey Wolf at the Kunstmuseum Bern and Lentos Kunsthmuseum Linz.
+Opens nine solo museum exhibitions from Philadelphia, PA to Rome, Italy, including Sean Scully.
+Grey Wolf – A Retrospective at the Kunstmuseum Bern, Switzerland and Lentos Kunstmuseum, Linz, Austria.

 Becomes a member of the Royal Academy of Arts in London, England

-Awarded an honorary doctorate Fine Arts from the National University of Ireland's Burren College of Art.
+Awarded an honorary doctorate of Fine Arts from the National University of Ireland's Burren College of Art.

 Opens fourteen solo exhibitions around the World, including the first major retrospective by a western artist in China.
 The retrospective show travels both to Shanghai and Beijing.

 Museum Liaunig/Neuhaus in Austria opens their new building expansion with a solo exhibition Sean Scully.
-Painting as an Imaginative World Appropriation featuring seventeen paintings and four watercolours.
+Painting as an Imaginative World Appropriation.

-Participates for the first time at the Venice Biennale with a solo exhibition under the title Land Sea at the Palazzo Falier in Venice, Italy.
+Participates for the first time at the Venice Biennale with the solo exhibition Land Sea at the Palazzo Falier in Venice, Italy.

 Opens a new studio space in Tappan, New York.

-Publishes a new book on essays by Arthur C. Danto on Sean Scully.
+Publishes a new book of essays by Arthur C. Danto on Sean Scully.

-Confirms second major show in China, Resistance and Persistence, which travels from the Art Museum of the Nanjing University of the Arts to the Guangdong Museum of Art, Guangzhou, and the Hubei Museum of Art, Wuhan (2017).
+Second major exhibition in China Sean Scully: Resistance and Persistence.
+Paintings 1967-2015.
+London and New York travels from the Art Museum of the Nanjing University of the Arts to the Guangdong Museum of Art, Guangzhou, and the Hubei Museum of Art, Wuhan.

 Revisits the techniques first introduced in the late sixties with spray painting.